PITTONKATONK 2025

 Lemon Bucket Orchestra

 Lemon Bucket Orkestra are Toronto’s original guerrilla-folk-party-punks.
-The award-winning crew has been called frenetic, charismatic, and gloriously anarchic by the New York Times,
+The award-winning crew has been called frenetic, charismatic, and gloriously anarchic by the New York Times.

 Undertow Brass Band